bradenbale/SYSC4906-Project/README.md

 # SYSC4906-Project
 Gross Domestic Product: A poor indicator of the Wealth inequality of families due to Industrialization

+## Notebooks
+Stefan Rottier - cost_of_living_gdp.ipynb
+Braden Bale - HDIvsGDP_growth.ipynb
+Izunna Otiji - GDP_Unemployment.ipynb
+Paul Warhurst - MinimumWageAndGDP.ipynb
+Mathew Smith - GiniIndex_GDP.ipynb

 ## Requirements
 This project was developed for use with Jupyter Notebooks, and requires some dependencies to execute correctly.